-- Start by choosing one of the three resume formats: reverse-chronological, functional, or combination.
+- Start by choosing one of the three resume styles: reverse-chronological, functional, or combination.
 For 9 out of 10 candidates, a reverse-chronological resume is the best pick.

 - Create an elegant resume header with your contact information.

 - Write a resume profile—a short paragraph outlining your skills and accomplishments.
 If you have more than 2 years of experience, your resume profile should be a professional summary.
 Less experienced candidates should write a career objective.